Updated: Sep 13

 Chain your first row to the width you want, then use the following stitch throughout: yarn over hook, into next stitch, pull through one loop, pull through two loops, pull through two loops.

 After a few rows of the first blue colored yarn, I switched to a darker, velvety blue yarn for a row to add some texture, then switched back to the first blue.

 When you get to the top of the bear's head, switch to white yarn (or whatever color you've chosen for the bear) for a portion of each row.
 Increase the length of the white rows gradually to give the bear's head a good shape.

-(Hint: I referred to the picture above frequently to guesstimate how to recreate the correct porportions for the bear and its features.)
+(Hint: You can refer to my picture below frequently to guesstimate how to recreate the correct proportions for the bear and its features.)

 6. Add on the nose, ears, eyes, and cheeks.

 After finishing the whole blue background and white bear head, create and add on the nose, ears, eyes, and cheeks.
 You can keep using the same crochet stitch used throughout for these pieces, while skipping and/or adding stitches as needed to get the correct curvature and shape.